top of page

 Women.

 Women: The kitchen is their home And their homes are their stretch Women: Their families are their lives Their furniture is their friend.
 Women: Dough is their glove, Their children are their purpose.
-But wait — Hold your breath for a minute and tie your tongue to your teeth And think.
+But wait— Hold your breath for a minute and tie your tongue to your teeth And think.
 Just think.
-Open your eyes, broaden your mind and see; How it's Cleopatra who taught us how to lead, And how it's Zenobia who taught us how to save, How it's Kosem who showed us how she mothere
+Open your eyes, broaden your mind and see; How it's Cleopatra who taught us how to lead, And how it's Zenobia who taught us how to save, How it's Kosem who showed us how she mothered

 spartaacademics